 All anaesthesia fees in relation to procedures and services are to be charged on the relative value guide (RVG) system.
 In most cases, the RVG system comprises 3 elements: base units (BUs), modifying units (MUs) and time units (TUs).

-In Division 1, the fee for a procedure is calculated by adding the base units for the procedure, the time units, and any modifying units and multiplying the result by the $ value per unit allocated by this Schedule.
+In Division 1, the fee for a procedure is calculated by adding the base units for the procedure, the time units and any modifying units and multiplying the result by the $ value per unit allocated by this Schedule.

 (BUs + TUs + MUs) x $ value per unit = Fee

-In Division 2, the fee for a therapeutic or diagnostic service only includes modifying units (MUs), and time units (TUs) if the item notes that service as including either or both.
+In Division 2, the fee for a therapeutic or diagnostic service only includes modifying units (MUs) and time units (TUs) if the item notes that service as including either or both.

 Base units